multiplehats/piggy/apps/plugin/readme.txt

 * Enhancement: Improved coupon code generation
 * Bug fix: Fixed displayed credit amount when `{{ credits }}` placeholder was not being used.

-= 0.8.0 =
+= 0.7.1 =

 * Feature: Added support for custom WooCommerce order statuses
-  - Compatible with any custom order status that uses the 'wc-' prefix
+  - Custom statuses must follow WooCommerce naming convention with 'wc-' prefix to be recognized
-  - Note: Custom statuses must follow WooCommerce naming convention with 'wc-' prefix to be recognized
+* Bug fix: Fix an issue where webhooks, rewards and promotions would always sync on settings save.